idrisaggio/oop_projects/save_the_king_2.0/README.txt

 known bugs:
 ----------

-most of the sound effects added into the game do not play is specific places. we have checked the correctness of the files and that they are loaded correctly. we tried to play them in other places and they do play, however not in the intended places. these sound are: S_ORC_KILLED, S_KEY_TAKEN, S_GATE_OPENED, S_FIRE_EXTINGUISHED,
+most of the sound effects added into the game do not play in thier specific places. we have checked the correctness of the files and that they are loaded correctly. we tried to play them in other places and they do play, however not in the intended places. these sounds are: S_ORC_KILLED, S_KEY_TAKEN, S_GATE_OPENED, S_FIRE_EXTINGUISHED,
 	         S_PORTAL_ENTERDED, S_INC_TIME, S_DEC_TIME, S_DIS_GNOMES.